Code-Institute-Submissions/Irelandoracle1-quizproject_JuneResub/README.md

   *Font Awesome Icons were used for the Home Page Menu Links *The image used to indicate right answers were taken from this wikipedia creative Commons image site: https://commons.wikimedia.org/wiki/Category:Check_marks
 *The image used to indicate wrong answers were taken from this wikipedia creative Commons image site: https://commons.wikimedia.org/wiki/Category:Red_X_icons
+*The audio used "WELCOME TO THE GAME" was gotten from free sound.org